 Six B-2s were committed to Operation ENDURING FREEDOM, the American intervention in Afghanistan in 2001:2002, performing strikes in the early phases of the conflict.
 One mission lasted 44 hours, the longest combat sortie in the history of air warfare, with B-2s flying out of Whiteman to Afghanistan, dropping their loads, and then landing on Diego Garcia island in the Indian ocean to refuel, rearm, and take on new crews while the engines remained on idle.
 This done, the B-2s went back to Afghanistan to drop their loads, and finally returned to Whiteman.
 Four B-2s were also committed to Operation IRAQI FREEDOM, the American invasion of Iraq in the spring of 2003.

 The first B-2 to be lost was the SPIRIT OF KANSAS, which suffered a takeoff accident at Andersen AFB on Guam on 23 February 2008.
 The two crew were able to eject safely.
-The particular aircraft had been built in 1989 and had almost 5,200 flight hours on it, out of an expected total flight lifetime of 40,000 hours.
+The particular aircraft had been built in 1989 and had almost 5,200 flight hours on it.

 * An improved coating scheme, which provides an overall coating of RAM, was developed after the introduction of the Block 30.
 The new coating scheme not only reduces RCS, but reduces maintenance time per flight hour from 20.8 hours to 9.2 hours.
 The old scheme used caulk and tape to seal off the radar-reflective edges of access panels.
 This was not only labor intensive, but the tape tended to strip off in flight.
 The new scheme does not seal off the edges; the RAM coating absorbs RF energy that penetrates into cracks.
 There has been work on further improved coatings.